anarcat/terms-benchmarks/README.md

     timeout -s ALRM 3 /usr/lib/ncurses/examples/dots

+Luu tests "responsiveness" in the bandwidth test: that's a good metric which we should use as well, although most terminals were responsive in an informal review.

 Further debugging of eshell would seem important to try and figure out why it fails to `cat` a 1MB file reasonably, while it can call a script that does without problems.